 - If Zoom is required, we will send out additional instructions for parents and dancers at that time.

 - The studio has prepared, in varying degrees, to have the appropriate technology to make the online classes as good as possible: high-speed fiber internet connections, teacher training and experience from last years, special cameras for improved visuals (demonstration, etc.), separate screens for teachers to better see students

 Recitals and Performances

-- Instead of asking families to do additional fundraising throughout the year to help subsidize costs (like many other studios do), DanceWorks and Candlewick uses Recitals and Performances to help with numerous program costs and to keep student fees more affordable.
+- One key factor in regards to performances and recitals is that instead of asking families to do additional fundraising throughout the year to help subsidize costs (like many other studios do), DanceWorks and Candlewick uses Recitals and Performances to help with numerous program costs and to keep student fees more affordable.

 - Our goal is to continue with these events not only to keep pricing affordable and to avoid fundraising, but more importantly to give our students the opportunity to perform and share what they are learning.